GoogleCloudPlatform/community/tutorials/jmeter-spanner-performance-test/index.md

 ## Creating a Cloud Spanner schema

-This section assumes that you are migrating an existing application from a common RDBMS database such as MySQL, Postgresql, SQL Server, or
+This section assumes that you are migrating an existing application from a common RDBMS database such as MySQL, PostgreSQL, SQL Server, or
 Oracle.

 For information about modeling your schema, see the [schema design best practices](https://cloud.google.com/spanner/docs/schema-design).